DavidBootle/AutoTemplateUpdater/README.md

 # AutoTemplateUpdater

-This project is a windows application that downloads specific files automatically from the internet in order to update them.
+This project is a windows application that downloads specific files automatically from the internet in order to update them on a host computer.
 This program was made for the VEI company Davy Jones' Locker.

 The .msi file in this repository is a standalone installer for Windows 10.